NATO strike kills women and girls gathering firewood – Afghan officials

 A NATO airstrike killed eight women and girls in eastern Afghanistan, local officials reported.
 The alliance said the strike targeted 45 armed insurgents but admitted some civilians may have been killed.

+The issue of frequent civilian deaths in NATO military operations is another point of contention between Afghanistan's President Hamid Karzai and the US.
 Last year, some 400 Afghan civilians were killed in operations conducted by international and Afghan troops, the UN reported.
 This year's estimates suggested that the number of Afghan civilians killed and injured in the first half of 2012 fell 15 percent.